Ares-Developers/Ares-docs/restored/emp.rst

   Defaults to :value:`inair`, destroying all units if they are in the air the instant the EMP hits.

-  .. note:: Parachuting units do not count as being in the air.
-Only exceeding
+  .. note:: Parachuting units and units being lifted or lowered by a Magnetron
-    their positive threshold (if set) will kill them.
+    do not count as being in air.
+Only exceeding their positive threshold (if set) will kill them.

 For example, using :value:`inair` causes a deployed Siege Chopper not to be destroyed.
 Using :value:`-100` will crash the Siege Chopper only if it is in-air